itsjafer/schwab-api/README.md

 print("Your TOTP secret is: " + totp_secret)
 ```

-For the TOTP Secret:
+3. Open Google Authenticator and click the `+` button to add a new account

-1. Download Duo Mobile, Google Authenticator, or any other authenticator of your choice and create an entry using the TOTP secret.
-You will be prompted to generate a code everytime you log in to Schwab and will need an authenticator app to do so.
+4. Either enter the TOTP key manually and scan the QR code from step 2.
-1. **Keep this TOTP secret handy** as you'll need to pass it to this API in order to login.
+5. Log in to the Schwab [security center](https://client.schwab.com/app/access/securitysettings/#/security/verification)

-For the Symantec ID:
+6. Under Two-Step Verification, select Always at Login, and then select "Security Token" as your method.

-1. Log in to Schwab and go to your [security center](https://client.schwab.com/clientapps/access/securityCenter#/main/epass).
+7. Enter the Symantec ID from step 2 into the Credential ID field.
-1. Under two-step verification, select "Always at login", and then select "Security Token".
+8. Enter the 6-digit code from Google Authenticator into the Security Code field.
-1. **Enter the symantec ID here that you generated using my website or the code above**.
+9. Done!
+Now keep your TOTP secret from step 2 handy as your `SCHWAB_TOTP_SECRET` in your `.env` file under the example directory.

 ### Quickstart